 a-j Different letters in superscript in the same table column indicate on statistically significant difference between values, at level of significance of p<0.05 (based on post hoc Tukey HSD test)

-Colour is an important organoleptic characteristic of baked products and it influences consumer choices 23.
-Addition of yeast extract in quantities of 2.5 and 5 % in bread products (samples of 5-13) contributed, in most cases, to the statistically significant increase of L*, b* and C* parameters and statistically significant decrease of a* parameter, table 4.
+Colour is an important organoleptic characteristic of baked products and it influences consumer choices 27.
+Addition of yeast extract in quantities of 2.5 and 5 % in bread products (samples of 5-13) contributed, in most cases, to the statistically significant increase of L*, b* and C* parameters and statistically significant decrease of a* parameter, table 5 and figures S11a,b – S14a,b.
+Only linear SOP term for yeast extract has shown statistical significance in all four models of colour characteristics.
 Based on the increase of parameters L*and b* it is possible to see the positive effect of the yeast extract on the bread colour, since its' lighter and more yellow colour than whole meal spelt flour.
+Due to the increased Fe content of bread samples with yeast extract addition (table 4), positive effects of yeast extract on bread colour characteristics can be probably attributed to catalyzation of oxidative reaction of ascorbic acid to dehydro-ascorbic acid 11, thus acting as dough improver.

 Increasing levels of salt addition to the bread samples statistically insignificantly increased L*, b* and C* values.
-While addition of sugar statistically insignificantly decreased L* and increased C* values, probably due to a more intense reaction of Maillard browning.
+While addition of sugar statistically insignificantly decreased L* and increased C* values, probably related to requirements for the initiation of colour formation during bread baking 28.

-Addition of the yeast extract to the bread formulas statistically significantly improved bread crumb quality, comparing corresponding bread samples (2 and 11; 4 and 13).
+Addition of the yeast extract to the bread formulas statistically significantly improved bread crumb quality, comparing corresponding bread samples (2 and 11; 4 and 13), and analyzing modeled dependence of bread crumb quality from yeast extract addition, presented on figures S15a and S15b.
+Together with proposed mechanism of dough improvement by increased Fe content, yeast extract (containing dead yeast cells) acts as yeast food source 11, improving fermentation tolerance, loaf volume and overall bread crumb quality.

 Salt concentration, however, is not only inﬂuential on the sensory acceptability of food in terms of taste.
 In case of bread, salt is an essential ingredient, being crucial for a proper development of dough structure.
-The interaction of salt with dough components such as gluten is very important to form a high quality bread crumb 15, as it can be seen form the statistically significant increase of the bread crumb quality results in the samples with higher salt addition (comparison of the samples 5 and 8; 10 and 13).
+The interaction of salt with dough components such as gluten is very important due to inhibitory effect on proteolytic enzymes and direct interaction with flour proteins, providing better dough handling and oven spring 11,16.
+Proposed effects are contributing to higher bread crumb quality, as it can be seen form the statistically significant increase of the bread crumb quality results in the samples with higher salt addition (comparison of the samples 5 and 8; 10 and 13, and also from the figure S15a).

 Analyzing yeast extract, as a salt substitution in the bread formulas, on texture characteristics, by comparing bread samples 4 and 10, it can be seen that addition of yeast extract only statistically insignificantly decreased bread crumb quality (for about 2.5 %).

-Bread samples with sugar added in the highest quantities to their recipes had the highest bread crumb quality values, indicating that sugar acted as improver of textural characteristics of bread with added yeast extract, since added sugar improved yeast fermentative activity, consequently improving bread crumb and pores quality.
+Bread samples with sugar added in the highest quantities to their recipes had the highest bread crumb quality values, figure S15b, indicating that sugar acted as improver of textural characteristics of bread with added yeast extract.
+Added sugar promoted vigorous yeast fermentative activity, contributed to delayed gelatinization of starch and protein denaturation, consequently improving oven spring and bread crumb and pores quality 11.
+In case of bread crumb quality model, only linear term for sugar has shown statistical significance.

-Table 4.
-Average values and standard deviations of the instrumental colour and texture analysis and of the bread with yeast extract
+Table 5.
+Average values and standard deviations of the instrumental colour and bread crumb quality analysis of the bread with yeast extract